carrieprice78/website/content/courses/early-mobility/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Early Mobility Research
+linktitle: Rehabilitation Research
-summary: A collection of resources for clinicians and researchers working in the field of early mobility in the critically ill.
+summary: Resources for clinicians and researchers working in rehabilitation research.
 #weight: 1

 # Page metadata.
-title: Early Mobility in the Criticall Ill
+title: Rehabilitation Research
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.